Gakuen Alice: Manga

-Written and illustrated by Tachibana Higuchi, the chapters of Gakuen Alice are published in the Japanese manga anthology Hana to Yume by Hakusensha and are collected in tankōbon.
-Thirty One volumes have been released as of March 2013.
+Written and illustrated by Tachibana Higuchi, the chapters of Gakuen Alice were published in the Japanese shoujo manga anthology Hana to Yume by Hakusensha and were collected in 31 tankōbon volumes.

 Gakuen Alice was licensed for an English-language release in North America by Tokyopop before the company shut down.
 Sixteen volumes were published.
 This title is currently available to be licensed.